dpshade/pocket-prompt-suite/core/README.md

 ## HTTP API Server

-Pocket Prompt includes a built-in HTTP API server perfect for **iOS Shortcuts integration** and automation workflows.
-The server provides URL-based access to all prompt operations with clipboard-based responses for seamless mobile integration.
+Pocket Prompt includes a built-in HTTP API server perfect for **automation workflows** and integrations.
+The server provides URL-based access to all prompt operations with responses optimized for seamless integration.

 ### Starting the Server